ecmwf/caliver/README.md

 Dependencies and Installation
 -----------------------------

-The installation of the caliver package depends on the Climate Data Operators ([cdo](https://code.zmaw.de/projects/cdo/wiki)), a large tool set for working on climate and NWP model data), the Geospatial Data Abstraction Library ([GDAL](http://www.gdal.org/), a translator library for raster and vector geospatial data formats), the NetCDF4 library ([netcdf4](http://www.unidata.ucar.edu/software/netcdf/)) and the following R packages:
+The installation of the caliver package depends on the Climate Data Operators ([cdo](https://code.zmaw.de/projects/cdo/wiki)), a large tool set for working on climate and NWP model data); the NCAR Command Language ([ncl](https://www.ncl.ucar.edu/)), an interpred language with built-in functionalities to convert hdf5 files to netcdf format; the Geospatial Data Abstraction Library ([GDAL](http://www.gdal.org/), a translator library for raster and vector geospatial data formats); the NetCDF4 library ([netcdf4](http://www.unidata.ucar.edu/software/netcdf/)) and the following R packages:

 ``` r
 packs <- c("rgdal", "ncdf4", "ggplot2", "raster", "sp", "grDevices", "RCurl",